dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 - The second dependency, [`@nestjs/core`](https://github.com/nestjs/nest/tree/master/src/core), defines the core functionality of Nest.js.
 Through this library, we can create, among other things, an instance of [NestApplication](https://github.com/nestjs/nest/blob/master/src/core/nest-application.ts) to run our Nest.js module.

 - The third dependency, [`@nestjs/microservices`](https://github.com/nestjs/nest/tree/master/src/microservices), won't be used by us directly.
 Even though this library is internally used by `@nestjs/common`, we need to add it as a dependency because Nest.js team marked it as a [peer dependency](https://docs.npmjs.com/files/package.json#peerdependencies).
-An issue on GitHub has been created a while ago to discuss [why @nestjs/core is required as a peerDependency on `@nestjs/common`](https://github.com/nestjs/nest/issues/116).
+An issue on GitHub has been created a while ago to discuss [why `@nestjs/core` is required as a peerDependency on `@nestjs/common`](https://github.com/nestjs/nest/issues/116).
 Though, as nothing concrete has been achieved yet, we need to add the dependency explicitly.

-- Just like the `@nestjs/microservices`, `@nestjs/websockets` also is also required internally by one Nest.js library.
-Though marked as a peer dependency.
+- Just like the `@nestjs/microservices`, `@nestjs/websockets` also is also required internally by Nest.js.
 Therefore, the solution for now is the same, explicitly add it as a dependency of our project.

 - The fifth dependency is a well-known library: `rxjs`.
 As this [library's README file on GitHub states](https://github.com/Reactive-Extensions/RxJS), `rxjs` is a set of libraries to compose asynchronous and event-based programs using observable collections and [Array#extras](https://blogs.msdn.microsoft.com/ie/2010/12/13/ecmascript-5-part-2-array-extras/) style composition in JavaScript.